 - have the authority to order individual remedies such as monetary compensation to individuals who experience violence or harassment in the workplace; or

-- interfere with reasonable management practices which do not contravene the OHS Act or Regulations.
+- interfere with reasonable management practices which do not contravene the WSC Act or Regulations.

 How Claimant Services case managers can help

-To file a claim, a worker needs to submit a “Worker’s Report of Injury” form to YWCHSB.
+To file a claim, a worker needs to submit an “Application for Compensation Benefits” form to WSCB.
 The claim has to be filed within 12 months of the injury.
-Case managers can answer questions or discuss concerns around submitting a “Worker’s Report of Injury.”
+Case managers can answer questions or discuss concerns around submitting an “Application for Compensation Benefits.”